bkis/notyourface/README.md

 - Default: `undefined`
 - Example: `['#F00', 'lime', 'rgba(0, 0, 255, 1.0)']`

 A custom color palette to use.
 The string values can be any valid CSS color string.
-Using less than two colors here won't make much sense, think about it.
+Using less than two colors here won't make much sense (think about it!).

 If no custom color palette is set, random colors will be used.

-⚠ If a `seed` is given, a "random" color palette will be the same for each call using this seed! _Not so random after all!_
+⚠ If a `seed` is given, a "random" color palette will be stable a.k.a. the same for each call using this seed! _Not so random after all!_

 ### `complexity`